DevRishabhSinha/BUFN403_Capstone_Project_Dashboard/README.md

-Here's the README file with instructions to set up and run your Flask application locally:

----

 # Stock Data Viewer

 This project is a Stock Data Viewer built with Flask for the backend and HTML/CSS/JavaScript for the frontend.
 It allows users to input a stock ticker symbol and retrieve related data from a CSV file.
 The data is displayed in a structured format along with various visualizations.